International Paediatric Sister Program (IPSP)

 The General Sir John Monash Awards

-Annually, up to eight Awards may be awarded to outstanding Australian citizens graduating from Australian Universities to enable them to undertake postgraduate study abroad at the world's best Universities, appropriate to their field of study.
+Annually, a minimum of 10 postgraduate Scholarships may be awarded to outstanding Australian citizens graduating from Australian Universities to enable them to undertake postgraduate study abroad at the world's best Universities, appropriate to their field of study.

 Australia to US Fellowship Applications

 The American Australian Association awards individual Fellowships for advanced study in the United States of up to US$40,000 each year.
 The Fellowships build on existing strong social and economic partnerships and foster intellectual exchange between the United States and Australia.
 Fellowships are named Sir Keith Murdoch Fellows after the Association's principal Founder.